 CSBS maintains a nonqualified deferred compensation plan established under Section 457(b) of the IRC for eligible senior staff of CSBS, to which the participants make voluntary contributions, and CSBS makes discretionary contributions.
-CSBS made contributions of \$89,453 and \$132,347 to the deferred compensation plan for the years ended December 31, 2022 and 2021, respectively.
-Also, during the years ended December 31, 2022 and \$116,359, respectively, were made from the plan.
+CSBS made contributions of \$79,220 and \$89,453 to the deferred compensation plan for the years ended December 31, 2023 and 2022, respectively.
+Also, during the years ended December 31, 2023 and 2022, respectively.
+Also, during the years ended from the plan.
 Assets designated for this plan consist of various equity and fixed-income mutual funds.